 Gazing at Teas of the World - Oolong Tea!

 Oolong tea which is also known as Wu-long which means "black dragon" in Chinese is a tea that has been around for over 400 yrs. believed to have come about near the end of the Ming Dynasty.
-It is a tea that is in between green and black tea with a green-yellow color.
+It is a tea that is in between green and black tea with a green-yellow colour.
 Just like many other teas of the world Oolong comes with not only a pleasing taste to the palette but health benefits as well.

 Improves Fat Metabolism

 Oolong tea has been used by the Chinese in a medicinal capacity for hundreds of years; as they believe it helps to prolong life as well as to aid in the control of obesity.
 There is a polyphenol in Oolong tea that helps to activate the enzyme that dissolves triglycerides.
 Regular use of this tea will help to improve fat metabolism.

 This tea was introduced to Holland in 1610 where it was originally sold as a medicine.
 The Dutch Royalty began to partake in having a cup of tea in 1635.
 It became popular in England in 1662 when Charles ll of England married a Portuguese princess who was an avid tea drinker; it then became popular with the English upper-class.
 Wives of wealthy merchants and nobles wanted to drink it; because if it was a proper beverage for a princess then it was good enough for them to partake in as well.
 It was the English and Dutch who introduced the tea to the "New World" around this time.